-The team at the Law Firm of Anidjar & Levine works tirelessly in preparing solid cases while protecting our clients’ legal rights and interests.
-If you suffered injuries due to another party’s negligence, call us to schedule a free, no-obligation consultation with a personal injury lawyer in Delray Beach: 800-747-3733.
+The team at the Law Offices of Anidjar & Levine works tirelessly to prepare solid cases while protecting our clients’ legal rights and interests across Florida.
+If you suffered injuries due to another party’s negligence, call us to schedule a free, no-obligation consultation with a Delray Beach personal injury lawyer: 1-800-747-3733.

 For a free legal consultation with a personal injury lawyer serving Delray Beach, call (800) 747-3733

 We provide aggressive representation for our clients while guiding them through the complicated process of pursuing a personal injury claim.
 Florida law requires all personal injury cases to contain four elements.
-We not only ensure that your case establishes these requirements, we also show you how we build your case to prove the following four elements:
+We not only ensure that your case establishes these requirements, but we also show you how we build your case to prove the following four elements:

-Duty of care
+Duty of Care

 The defendant had a duty to act in a reasonable manner to avoid causing you harm.
 For example, doctors have a duty to treat each patient with an appropriate level of care.
-Drivers owe all road users a duty to drive carefully.
+Similarly, drivers owe all road users a duty to drive carefully.